yancyribbens/moodle-mod_acclaim/README.txt

 * Unzip the archive and read this file

-* Rename the acclaim/ folder to the name of your module (eg "acclaim").
+* Rename the Acclaim/ folder to the name of your module (eg "Acclaim").
   The module folder MUST be lower case and can't contain underscores.
 You should check the CVS contrib area at http://cvs.moodle.org/contrib/plugins/mod/ to make sure that your name is not already used by an other module.
 Registering the plugin name @ http://moodle.org/plugins will secure it for you.

-* Edit all the files in this directory and its subdirectories and change all the instances of the string "acclaim" to your module name (eg "acclaim").
+* Edit all the files in this directory and its subdirectories and change all the instances of the string "Acclaim" to your module name (eg "Acclaim").
 If you are using Linux, you can use the following command
-  $ find . -type f -exec sed -i 's/acclaim/acclaim/g' {} \;
+  $ find . -type f -exec sed -i 's/Acclaim/Acclaim/g' {} \;

   On a mac, use:
-  $ find . -type f -exec sed -i '' 's/acclaim/acclaim/g' {} \;
+  $ find . -type f -exec sed -i '' 's/Acclaim/Acclaim/g' {} \;

-* Rename the file lang/en/acclaim.php to lang/en/acclaim.php
+* Rename the file lang/en/Acclaim.php to lang/en/Acclaim.php
-  where "acclaim" is the name of your module
+  where "Acclaim" is the name of your module

-* Place the acclaim folder into the /mod folder of the moodle directory.
+* Place the Acclaim folder into the /mod folder of the moodle directory.

 * Go to Settings > Site Administration > Development > XMLDB editor